nyu-database-design/flask-mongodb-web-app/setup.md

 .venv\Scripts\activate.bat
 ```

-#### Install the dependencies into the virtual environment

-The file named, `requirements.txt` contains a list of dependencies - other Python modules that this app depends upon to run.
+The `pip` settings file named, `requirements.txt` contains a list of dependencies - other Python modules that this app depends upon to run.

-To install the dependencies into the currently-active virtual environment, use `pip`, the default Python "package manager" - software that takes care of installing the correct version of any module into your in the correct place for the current environment.
+To install the dependencies into the currently-active virtual environment, use `pip`:

 ```bash
 pip3 install -r requirements.txt